 A small purification system should be enough to remove odors from several rooms and regular maintenance may be necessary to keep it working properly.
 Changing or cleaning your filters at least once every monthly will not only help eradicate bad smell, but it will also increase the lifespan of your HVAC system.

 Clean up the house

-There are those areas in your home where your dog loves to hang or o to sleep.
+There are also those areas in your home where your dog loves to hang out or to sleep.
 Such areas should be cleaned thoroughly with surface appropriate wash regularly.
 Check them for odors at least once a week and clean them if you don’t like what you find.

 Treat dog breath